 MEDINA COUNTY, Ohio — A California woman is in the Medina County jail on charges of insurance and identity fraud in connection with the alleged unauthorized use of an airplane that she crashed last summer.
-Karina Gaynutdinova, who has addresses in Los Angeles and Lomita, California, was indicted by a grand jury on charges that she allegedly used another pilot’s credentials in order to rent — and later crash — an aircraft from Skypark airport in Wadsworth in August 2021.
+The woman, who has addresses in Los Angeles and Lomita, California, was indicted by a grand jury on charges that she allegedly used another pilot’s credentials in order to rent — and later crash — an aircraft from Skypark airport in Wadsworth in August 2021.

-The grand jury handed up the indictment in May but Gaynutdinova was taken into custody late last week.
+The grand jury handed up the indictment in May but she was taken into custody late last week.
 She has not made her first court appearance yet.
 She faces one count of insurance fraud, one count of identity fraud, and one count of unauthorized use of a vehicle, a second-degree felony charge that was enhanced because of the age of the victim.

 “I have been in the legal practice in Medina County in one phase or another for nearly 30 years.
 I can honestly say this is the only case that I am aware of involving these types of charges and an aircraft,” said Medina County Prosecutor S. Forrest Thompson.

 Airport officials reportedly told investigators that their internal security and customer management systems check against a pilot’s insurance and certification status.
-The keys to an aircraft are only made available after is a pilot deemed to be properly certified and insured.
+The keys to an aircraft are only made available after a pilot is deemed to be properly certified and insured.
 Additionally, the system repeatedly alerts pilots if their insurance policies are nearing their expiration dates.

 “What I am led to believe through the investigation is that information needs to be populated into the system in order to have access to the keys,” Thompson said.